Level 3 Applied Diploma in Medical ScienceWJEC (2 Years)

 Methods & Patterns of Assessment

-- In the first year there will be one external 2 hour exam at the end of the year (Unit 1) and two internally marked controlled assessments (Units 2 and 3).
+- In the first year there will be one externally marked written examination and two internally marked controlled assessments.

-- In the second year there will be one external 90 minute exam at the end of the year (Unit 6), one internally marked controlled assessment (Unit 4) and one externally marked controlled assessment (Unit 5).
+- In the second year there will be one externally marked written examination, one internally marked controlled assessment, and one externally marked controlled assessment.

 There will be a small cost to cover printing and other course requirements.
 The college has a Student Support Fund for students needing help in meeting these costs.